AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Always start small, and build things up.
 But try to know where you are going before you take those first steps.

-Then a form was started, using the Form Wizard.
+Once the (empty) table was in place, a form was started, using the Form Wizard.
 Answers to many of the wizard's questions were, I hope, obvious.
-Just in case, here are the choices I made, in an abbreviated presentation....
+To be on the safe side, here are the choices I made, in an abbreviated presentation....

 (The "DE" suffix signifies "Data Entry")

-So far so good... that "should" work... and did in my Windows box... and eventually it did on my Ubuntu box (Ubuntu 7.04/ ooBase 2.2.0... but that was a while ago... everyone should upgrade to version 3).
-You shouldn't, by now (5/09) have to go to the lengths I went to, but if you are having trouble with any aspect of Open Office on an Ubuntu box, especially with matters of forms, see my tutorial on Fixing The Form Wizard.
-I'm very new to Linux, and my Ubuntu box was only recently set up.
+So far so good... that "should" work... and it did in my Windows box... and eventually it did on my Ubuntu box (Ubuntu 7.04/ ooBase 2.2.0... but that was a while ago... everyone should upgrade to version 3).
+You shouldn't, by now (October 2010) have to go to the lengths I went to, but if you are having trouble with any aspect of Open Office on an Ubuntu box, especially with matters of forms, see my tutorial on Fixing The Form Wizard.
+I was very new to Linux, and back then, my Ubuntu box was only recently set up.

 Closed the form.
 Reopened it in edit mode.